-- Effective January 8, 2021, SIR permanently closed the Canyon Creek locations at the Square One shopping centre in Mississauga, Ontario and in Scarborough, Ontario. - Effective February 9, 2021, SIR permanently closed three restaurants located at the corner of Yonge and Gerrard in downtown Toronto.
-The three restaurants closed included a Scaddabush, a Reds and a Duke's.
-The Scaddabush and Reds locations were part of the Royalty Pool, but the Duke's was not.
-SIR's landlord presented the Company with an unexpected but mutually beneficial opportunity to vacate these properties as the landlord had a unique opportunity to lease the space to another tenant for a non-restaurant purpose.
-Given the current operating environment and uncertain future prospects, SIR decided to exercise this option and return the property to the landlord.

-• Effective March 31, 2021, SIR will permanently close the Canyon Creek location in Vaughan, Ontario.
+- Effective January 8, 2021, SIR permanently closed the Canyon Creek locations at the Square One shopping centre in Mississauga, Ontario and in Scarborough, Ontario. - Effective February 9, 2021, SIR permanently closed three restaurants located at the corner of Yonge and Gerrard in downtown Toronto, including a Scaddabush, a Reds and a Duke's.
+The Scaddabush and Reds locations were part of the Royalty Pool, but the Duke's was not. - Effective March 31, 2021, SIR permanently closed the Canyon Creek location in Vaughan, Ontario.